-Low levels of formaldehyde are found in many consumer products, but high levels of exposure the chemical is unsafe.
+Low levels of formaldehyde are found in many consumer products, but high levels of exposure to the chemical are unsafe.
 Always check ingredients labels and follow care instructions when using products that contain formaldehyde.

 Formaldehyde is a naturally occurring chemical that nearly every living animal and plant produces at various levels throughout their life.
 Formaldehyde is an important component in the production of many popular consumer items.
 It is also a medical preservative for human tissue and organs, and is contained in household and industrial products.